In this session, we will discuss the chart of accounts structure and the effect of standard processes on the Chart of Accounts in SAP Business One.

 - The following levels can be used as titles for grouping the accounts and for active accounts.
 Only active accounts can be posted to in SAP Business One.

-SAP Business One - User Guide for Sales Process
+SAP Business One - User Guide for A/R Invoice

 - Purchase Order